 Savory fish eggs are delightful in their appearance and taste.
 So, you may order a gunkanmaki with masago toppings or an uramaki with masago outside.
 Some sushi rolls may also have fish roe as one of the fillings.

 Popular Sushi Rolls For Beginners (Vegetables/Fruits)

 If you are a vegetarian, you can still enjoy a filling and delicious meal at the sushi restaurant.
 Although many people still confuse sushi with seafood, there are many vegetable sushi options out there.

 Cucumber Maki is the simplest and most basic kind of sushi roll you can enjoy at any restaurant.
 It only comprises of seasoned sushi rice, nori sheet, and cucumber strips inside.
 The fillings may also include avocado slices, carrots, or bell peppers.

 Why should vegetarians miss out on the tempura fun?
 You get to spoil your tastebuds with vegetarian tempuras made from veggies like eggplant, sweet potato, and shitake mushrooms.

 Smoky Tofu Sushi

 And that’s a wrap folks!
-We hope our beginners guide to sushi has got your tastebuds tingling for the ultimate sushi experience – whether it is in the motherland (Japan, just in case you were wondering what I meant) or your first foray in Japanese cuisine down at your local sushi bar.
+We hope our beginners guide to sushi has got your tastebuds tingling for the ultimate sushi experience – whether it is in the motherland (Japan, just in case you were wondering what I meant) or your first foray into Japanese cuisine down at your local sushi bar or via subscription boxes.
 Will you go veggie first, or jump straight into raw fish – or even full Omakase?!
 The choice is yours!

 And if you know someone that needs to up their sushi game or is heading to Japan in the near future, be sure to share this article with them on Facebook, Flipboard or Pinterest.
 Sharing is caring & thank you in advance!